OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ### References

 - [link to relevant how-tos, papers, etc.]

+## <a name="OMTG-DATAST-015"></a>OMTG-DATAST-015: Test for usage of hardware-based SE or TEE

+### White-box Testing

+(Describe how to assess this with access to the source code and build configuration)

+### Black-box Testing

+[Describe how to test for this issue using static and dynamic analysis techniques.
+This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ]

+### Remediation

+[Describe the best practices that developers should follow to prevent this issue]

+### References

+- [link to relevant how-tos, papers, etc.]

 <!-- References links
 If a link is outdated, you can change it here and it will be updated everywhere -->